Byont-Ventures/hackathon/Backend-Challenges.md

 5. Copy and paste your Etherscan API key into the format
 6. Head over to [Alchemy](https://www.alchemy.com/) and create an account
 7. Login and click on `Create App` (top right)
-8. Give it a name, and select `Goerli` as network.
+8. Give it a name, and for network, select `Goerli`.
 Then, `Create App`
 9. Next to your app, click on `View Key`
 10. Copy and paste your Alchemy API key (HTTPS) into the format

-After populating the command with your private key and api keys, you can paste it into the terminal and run it!
+After populating the command with your private key and API keys, you can paste it into the terminal and run it!
 The smart contract will now be deployed via the wallet of which you have provided the private key, and after some time, also verified!

 🎉🎉🎉 **Congratulations!!!** 🎉🎉🎉
 You have just built, deployed and verified an NFT smart contract!
 Take note of the contract address in the terminal output, for example: `Deployed to: 0x.....` , and let's proceed to the next step!